osamunoda/simpre/README.md

 06/13/2016 :
 New presentation 'FileMaker with JSON' is added.
 Bug fix: CSS default value calculation ( in each slide - advanced option )

+06/15/2016 :
+Add '-webkit-' prefix to flex and some other properties.